Nuand/bladeRF/host/utilities/bladeRF-cli/README.md

 bladeRF-cli --lib-version
 ```

 If only one device is connected, the -d option is not needed.
 The CLI will find and open the attached device.
 This option is required if multiple devices are connected.
-For the sake of completeness, the following examples will include this command line option.
+For the sake of completeness, the following examples will include this command line option, using the libusb backend.

 Load the FPGA and enter interactive mode:

 ```
-./bladeRF-cli -d /dev/bladerf0 -l /path/to/fpga.rbf
+./bladeRF-cli -d "libusb: instance=0" -l /path/to/fpga.rbf
 ```

 Pass in a script to run to setup a device in a specific way, and then interactive mode.

 ```
-./bladeRF-cli -d /dev/bladerf0 -s setup.txt
+./bladeRF-cli -d "libusb: instance=0" -s setup.txt
 ```

 Load the FPGA, setup the device, but to do not enter interactive mode:

 ```
-./bladeRF-cli -d /dev/bladerf0 -l /path/to/fpga.rbf -s setup.txt -b
+./bladeRF-cli -d "libusb: instance=0" -l /path/to/fpga.rbf -s setup.txt -b
 ```

 ## Some Useful Interactive Commands ##